aurelia/webpack-plugin/README.md

 {
   ...
   "aurelia": {
+    "build": {
       "resources": [
         // relative to your /src:
         "some-resource.js",
         "another.html",
         "items/another-without-extension",

         // make the file and its dependencies lazy-load from a separate bundle:
         { "path": "external-module/file.html", lazy: true, bundle: "some-bundle" },
         { "path": [], lazy: true, bundle: "some-bundle" },

         // include external resource (and its module's dependencies) "aurelia-templating-resources/compose"

         // include package (and its module's dependencies):
         "bootstrap"
       ],

       // you may also override package's root directory in case the file is located at a different place from either the child of main or module's root directory
       "moduleRootOverride": {
         "aurelia-templating-resources": "dist/es2015"
+      }
     }
   }
 }